PTFE

 • PRODUCTS

-Convoluted Tubing – This tubing contains multiple convolutes in series resulting in a highly flexible and maneuverable tubing material.
-Also known as flexible conduit, this tubing is used as protective covering for wires and fiber optics in critical areas of aerospace and automotive applications where flexibility and performance are key.
+Convoluted Tubing – This tubing contains multiple convolutes in series, resulting in a highly flexible and maneuverable tubing material.
+Also known as flexible conduit, this tubing is used as a protective covering for wires and fiber optics in critical areas of aerospace and automotive applications where flexibility and performance are key.

 Heat Shrink – PTFE heat shrink has broad applications ranging from covering and protecting critical components from harsh working environments to wire splicing and fiber optics coverings.
-PTFE’s superior properties such as chemical and temperature resistance make PTFE heat shrink a prime option for component and wire encapsulation.
+PTFE’s superior properties, such as chemical and temperature resistance, make PTFE heat shrink a prime option for component and wire encapsulation.

-Multi-Lumen – Our Multi-Lumen tubing contains numerous lumens, or “passages” to create multiple working channels that run the length of the tubing.
+Multi-Lumen – Our multi-lumen tubing contains numerous lumens, or “passages,” to create multiple working channels that run the length of the tubing.
 Multi-lumen tubing is widely used in medical devices such as catheters; it is also frequently used in electronic devices and fluid handling applications.
 We manufacture this specialized tubing with tight tolerances, unsurpassed capabilities, and high quality standards.

 • KEY PROPERTIES

 Easy to Clean – PTFE’s lubricious surface creates a highly non-stick exterior.
-This exposed area makes PTFE easy to wipe clean particularly in light of its ability to tolerate solvents and cleaning solutions.
+This exposed area makes PTFE easy to wipe clean, particularly in light of its ability to tolerate solvents and cleaning solutions.

-Low Extractables – PTFE has an extremely low level of extractables assuring that virtually no chemicals will leach out of the tubing.
+Low Extractables – PTFE has an extremely low level of extractables, assuring that virtually no chemicals will leach out of the tubing.

-Sterilizable – Zeus PTFE tolerates ETO sterilization, and its high temperature tolerance means that it is also autoclavable.
+Sterilizable – Zeus PTFE tolerates EtO sterilization, and its high temperature tolerance means that it is also autoclavable.

 Contact Us